MakeSchool-Tutorials/sa-2018-rotten-potatoes/P04-Handlebars/content.md

 slug: handlebars
 ---

 [Handlebars.js](https://handlebarsjs.com/) is one of many view engines that _Express_ supports.
 Handlebars allows us to create our views, the HTML content, that will be display on each web page.
-In addition, it provides with many useful handy features that allow us to embed handlebars expressions and build re-usble HTML.
+In addition, it provides many useful handy features that allow us to embed handlebars expressions and build re-usable HTML.

 Throughout this tutorial series, we'll get familiar with Handlebars.js because it's ease of setup and similarity to vanilla HTML.